captain-noob/vulnscanner/README.md

-    Now, this tool can identify SQL injection possibilities.
+    - Now, this tool can identify SQL injection possibilities.
+    - Controll using commandline parameters